thycotic/ss-docs/discovery/discovery-platform-specifics/active-directory-discovery/permissions-active-directory-discovery/index.md

 ## Local Windows Accounts

-The scanning account needs the “Access This Computer From the Network” permission (and possibly one more) on the endpoint:
+The scanning account needs the "Access This Computer From the Network" permission (and possibly one more) on the endpoint:

 1. Open the local group policy editor (gpedit.msc).